16+

 Given: bank officials are indifferent and unwilling to even listen to reasonable proposals.
 Banks are never concessionary, so they must be the last point of contact.

 Incidentally, banks are usually more alert than a soon-to-be bankrupt.
 Once they catch the wind of trouble in your financial affairs, they will act swiftly and professionally.
-They will have already got you to sign a personal surety and have made all attempts to put an obligation on each of the adult members of your family.
+They will already have got you to sign a personal surety and made all attempts to obligate each adult member of your family.

 Nothing ever hurts an entrepreneur more than realizing that their business could cause their nearest and dearest to lose everything.
 Agents representing banks or other creditors often act ruthlessly, without compassion or intent to compromise.